geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 At this point, you can login as one of the existing users to make sure communication with Firebase is working correctly.
 Contact Philip for credentials.

+## Integration tests

+The next step is to ensure that you can run the integration tests.
+Please follow the instructions on the [Testing](testing.md) page.
+If you cannot run the tests without encountering a test failure, please contact a developer for assistance.

 ## Editor